urdms102/dms102-course-documentation/assignment02-dart-gist/instructions.md

 The above output can be written in Dart using all six *things that computers can do*.

+**Another Requirement:** you must use plenty of comments in your Dart code to explain what's what.

 ## Turn it in

 When your program works without error in DartPad, create a Gist for it and bring it up in DartPad.
 Then turn-in the DartPad URL in the **Assignment 2: Dart Gist** in Blackboard.